 Tinybop’s The Human Body app provide parents with a way to introduce kids to puberty and the urogenital system in a matter-of-fact way, comparable to the way these apps provide information about the nervous system, respiration, the circulatory system, digestion, the skeletomuscular system, etc. Tinybop also offers many science-oriented apps for kids.

 Note that as of the writing of this article, this app requires a one-time $1 in-app purchase to include the urogenital/reproductive system.

-Encyclopedic Reference Book Series for Kids
+Classic Reference Book Series for Kids

-Created in consultation with experts, the following three books by Robie Harris and Michael Emberley cover a wide variety of topics, making each of them great for reading over several sittings and keeping around as a reference.
+Created in consultation with experts, the following three books by Robie Harris and Michael Emberley cover a wide variety of topics, making each of them great for reading over several sittings and keeping around as an encyclopedic reference.
 Using plenty of sketches and colorful drawings, the authors have created engaging books that are likely to hold your child’s attention.

 It’s Perfectly Normal

 Robie Harris and Michael Emberley recommend It’s Perfectly Normal: Changing Bodies, Growing Up, Sex, and Sexual Health for children ages 10 and up to provide kids with comprehensive scientifically-accurate information about sexual health, including: